 Neither of these cultures will be hostile to the welfare state, but they will have different preferences about what to expect from it.
 Densitaria will support the means tested welfare programs that have been called “welfare” in American political discourse, but it will want to control their costs, and will want to put restrictions on things that damage the health of potential welfare clients, like smoking and getting fat.
 The Posturbians will favor the type of welfare that comes out of the New Deal, which in American political discourse has not been called “welfare”; non-means tested programs like Social Security and Medicare and other forms of social insurance, public libraries and schools, and other government programs available to all and not just the “poor.”
 The Republican Party could actually become representative of either camp, depending on how things go.

-I would remark that polls of Millennials seem to indicate that opposition to abortion and euthanasia continue to resonate, even as other forms of social conservatism, such as opposition to gay marriage fade; the effect of social liberalism will primarily mean that sexual abstinence will not be considered by future pro-lifers the ideal solution to unwanted pregnancy, and they will not be opposed to contraception.
-Hopefully, pro-lifers will not automatically link up with one of the two camps but will operate in both; but the Densitarian concern with controlling the costs of welfare may make them reluctant to accept restrictions on abortion and euthanasia.
+I would add that polls of Millennials seem to indicate that opposition to abortion and euthanasia continue to resonate with them, even as other forms of social conservatism, such as opposition to same sex marriage at civil law, fade.
+Pro-lifers will no longer be able to consider sexual abstinence as the only solution to unwanted pregnancy; they will tolerate contraception, especially Long Acting Reversible Contraceptives, or LARCs.
+I hope that pro-lifers will not automatically hook up with one of the two camps but will operate in both.
+But since Densitarians are so concerned with controlling the costs of welfare, Densitarians may be reluctant to accept restrictions on abortion and euthanasia.